Coach Kill Press Conference Transcript - 11.22.11

 But I'll be disappointed if we don't move it forward.
 And how much, we'll set those goals, and I'm sure we'll visit about it, but I want to talk to our team.
 But I've got high standards.
 I don't want to go through them.
 Nobody likes to lose, and it's very difficult.

 But you know, I think where we're at and how we're recruiting -- recruiting is a big part of it.
 I can answer that question a lot more after recruiting is over, but recruiting is essential, and right now that's going very well, but it's not February yet, so we've got to hold some kids in there until February.

-People have been tremendously helpful in recruiting and reached out, and there's a lot of people that want the University of Minnesota to be good, and that's a positive thing.
+People have been tremendously helpful in recruiting and reached out, and there's a lot of people that want the

 I think that where we're at right now is pretty much where you usually are when you take over a football program.
 You really don't know what you have or where you're at or how the school works.
 It takes you a full year to go through it, how the Big Ten is, the level of play and how far you're away and those kind of things.
 I mean, we have -- if you look through what's a little bit frustrating for us over the last three or four weeks, if you take field position away and finishing a few plays and making a few plays, it's -- you know, we're right there.
 That's what's hard.